 There are many ways to become involved in the Music Ministry at Trinity Episcopal Church.
 Led by our Music Director, Dr. Mark Andersen, several of the programs are described here.

-As summer progresses, I hope that everyone has time for reflection and growth.
 We have two areas in our church where growth is needed: Our choir and our bell choir.
-Please consider joining us in one of our musical organizations for the upcoming Fall.
+Please consider joining us in one of our musical organizations.
 No prior experience or knowledge is required.
-You would be welcomed into our choir loft any Sunday if you’d like to give it a try this summer and see if it might be a fit for you.
+You would be welcomed into our choir loft any Sunday, if you’d like to give it a try and see if it might be a fit for you.
 We meet each Sunday at 9:30 to run through the music we will sing at the 10:00 service.
-We’d love to welcome you!!
+We’d love to welcome you!

 Our choir meets each Wednesday for rehearsal at 7 pm from September through May.
 They sing each Sunday at the 10:00 am Holy Eucharist, and at all special services throughout the church year.
 Our Organist and Choirmaster, Dr. Mark Andersen, is always pleased to receive inquiries about membership in the choir.
-Please email him by clicking this link, or write to him in care of Trinity Church.
+Please email him or write to him in care of Trinity Church.

 Mark Andersen formed a new Handbell Choir for Trinity Episcopal Church in February of 2018.
 The choir consisted of community members from Trinity Episcopal Church, First Baptist Church, Asbury Methodist Church, St. Francis de Sales Catholic Church, and the community.
 Suspended during the pandemic, the group has reformed, and rehearses weekly during the regular church season, and performs at Christmas and Easter events.
 Dr. Mark Andersen is the director.

-Video below is the handbell choir International Artists Carillon™, directed by Mark Andersen in Seattle, International Artists Carillon™, playing Carillon, by H. Dean Wagner.
+This video is an example of handbell playing.
+It is the handbell choir International Artists Carillon™, directed by Mark Andersen in Seattle, playing Carillon, by H. Dean Wagner.

 Trinity Episcopal Church often features local and other performers during Sunday service or other special concerts.
 Here are many of the musicians and performers who have shared their talents with Trinity and the Community.
 Videos of these performances are listed below.